Vitali Alekseenok: Social engagement

 In addition to Alekseenok's occupation as a conductor, he is also a writer.
 In 2021 his book Die weißen Tage von Minsk: Unser Traum von einem freien Belarus was published by S. Fischer Verlag, as well as many articles and essays for Der Tagesspiegel, Neue Rundschau, Religion & Gesellschaft Zürich, among others.

-He has given lectures at Ludwig Maximilian University (Munich) and Humboldt University (Berlin).
+He has given lectures at LMU Munich and Humboldt University of Berlin.
 Alekseenok has also created numerous educational projects in Western and Eastern Europe and led youth orchestras in Germany, Italy, Poland and Ukraine.